Asaduzzama-n/module-generator/README.md

-# module-generator
+# express-module-generator

 A command-line tool for generating Express.js modules with Mongoose models, controllers, services, and routes.
-Version: 1.0.7
+Version: 1.1.3

 ## Features